LoadingALIAS/LoadingALIAS/README.md

 ### Hello.
-I'm **LoadingALIAS**.
-Things have changed.
+I'm **LoadingALIAS**, the Founder and Lead Developer of ALIAS Research.

-- 🔭 I'm currently working on the [ALIAS Labs'](https://github.com/ALIAS-Labs) [Dataset Pipeline](https://github.com/ALIAS-Labs/Dataset_Pipeline)
+- 🔭 I'm working on the Data Pipeline for [ALIAS Research](https://github.com/ALIAS-Research).

-- 🥷🏼 I believe in privacy as a default option for human beings; I will make hard decisions to realize that ideal and ask questions later.
+- 🥷🏼 I believe in privacy as a default option.

 <br/>